 Tomato blossom end rot is a common issue that can affect the quality and yield of your tomato harvest.
 It occurs when developing tomato fruits exhibit a black/brown sunken area at the blossom end, which can ultimately lead to the fruit becoming inedible.
-Inconsistent watering practices often cause this condition but it is actually a calcium deficiency.

 Possible Causes